-Details for undergraduate courses
+- Details for undergraduate courses

 - Level 3 option in the Communication and Media Studies major sequence

 - Level 3 elective

-	- Indicative assessments in this unit are as follows: (1) attendance and participation; (2) quizzes; and (3) journalism and professional writing portfolios.
+- Indicative assessments in this unit are as follows: (1) quizzes; (2) journalism and professional writing portfolio 1; and (3) journalism and professional writing portfolio 2.
 Further information is available in the unit outline.